nilsmartel/string/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    distinct    Output the set of input strings without repitions, in order help        Prints this message or the help of the given subcommand(s) length      Returns the length the input string line        Pick a single line by linenumber
+    distinct    Output the set of input strings without repititions, in order help        Prints this message or the help of the given subcommand(s) length      Returns the length the input string line        Pick a single line by linenumber